alsino/creative-applications-ml/README.md

 --

-## Materials and interactive link collection
+## Interactive link collection

 We are collecting all links and non-code materials on our [EtherPad](https://etherpad.net/p/creative-applications-ml).

+## Presentation

+The slides to the presentation can be found here [EtherPad](https://etherpad.net/p/creative-applications-ml).

 ## Get started
 To run each example, open your terminal, type in the following commands: